 For people who'd rather rely on a cable modem of their own, we recommend the.
 While it has been around for years, the SB6141 still delivers consistent performance while supporting the data-transfer speeds most home users get from their broadband service.
 Easy-to-interpret indicator lights, compatibility with most major ISPs and a two-year warranty seal the deal for the SB6141.

-If you're looking to cut costs even further, Zoom's 5345 cable modem ($45) is a solid alternative, if your internet provider supports it.
+If you're looking to keep costs down, Zoom's 5345 cable modem ($45) is a solid alternative, if your internet provider supports it.
 Zoom's model costs less than the SB6141 and also offers a two-year warranty.

 Why Buy Your Own Cable Modem